c-flynn/Nunchuckoo/README.md

 ======
 Connect the Arduino to your computer via a USB printer cable and launch the Arduino software.

 Now we need to upload some code on to the Arduino board which will be able to read the data from the Nunchuck controller and pass it back in a readable format to your computer.
 Code to do this is available from the [pragmatic programmers website](http://pragprog.com/titles/msard/source_code) as part of the excellent book [Arduino: A Quick Start Guide](http://pragprog.com/book/msard/arduino).
-Download and unzip the file and go to Arduino_1_0 -> MotionSensor -> NunchuckDemo.
+Download and unzip the file and go to _Arduino_1_0 -> MotionSensor -> NunchuckDemo_.
 Copy the files to your Arduino sketchbook path and upload the code on to your Arduino board.
 Using Arduino's serial monitor you should now be able to see a stream of data displayed in 7 separate columns which will change as you interact with your Nunchuck.

 It should look something like this:
     45 150 400 350 600 1 0
     47 155 410 357 611 1 0
     49 161 417 361 617 0 1
     .  .   .   .   .   . .
     .  .   .   .   .   . .

 Alternative but similar code is also available from: https://github.com/todbot/wiichuck_adapter.
 This has not been tested as part of this project so some modifications may be required.